vic0627/karman/README.md

 });
 ```

-`defineAPI` takes the entire type of `payloadDef` as a generic parameter, allowing JSDoc to be added to the attributes of `payloadDef` to enforce type annotations for the attributes, facilitating correct type hints and auto-completion during API invocation:
+`defineAPI` treats the `payloadDef` object as a generic parameter.
+You can annotate the correct type of each parameter using the `PayloadDef[key].type` property.
+This helps ensure that the `payload` object displays the correct type for each attribute when calling the FinalAPI.

 ```js
 /**